tangshuang/fods/packages/fods-vue/README.md

 - init: first query data
   - params: request params to pass into query
 - refresh: refresh the data with the same params of `init`
+- renew: refresh the data with certain params, different from params of `init`